SpaceVim/SpaceVim/docs/documentation.md

     project_rooter_patterns = ['.git/', '_darcs/', '.hg/', '.bzr/', '.svn/']
 ```

-The project manager will find outermost directory by default, to find nearest directory,
+The project manager will find the outermost directory by default.
+To find the nearest directory instead,
-you need to change `project_rooter_outermost` to `false`.
+you need to change `project_rooter_outermost` to `false`:

 ```toml
 [options]